Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 - Swipe forwards
 - Etc ..

-Once Voice Access is enabled, numbers appear next to all of the items on the screen that you can interact with.
+Once Voice Access is enabled, numbers appear next to each item you can interact with.
 If you wish to interact with a **Save** button whose number is 6, you can say the following commands:

 - 6
 - Save